 The number of digital buyers continues to rise every year.
 “In 2017, an estimated 1.66 billion people worldwide purchased goods online.
 During the same year, global e-retail sales amounted to 2.3 trillion U.S. dollars, and projections show growth of up to 4.48 trillion U.S. dollars by 2021.”
-The statistics are not that surprising as shopping online offers so many advantages including time savings, fast access to a wide variety of products and services, easy access to cost-saving promotions and much more.
-While E-Commerce provides a way for companies to exponentially increase revenue, if the user experience goes wrong in any step of the buy flow, shoppers will abandon their cart and sometimes never return.
-That is precisely what happened for me recently.
+The statistics are not that surprising.
+Shopping online offers so many advantages including time savings, fast access to a wide variety of products and services, easy access to cost-saving promotions, and much more.
+While E-Commerce provides a way for companies to exponentially increase revenue, if the user experience is not easy in any step of the shopping process, people will abandon their cart and sometimes never return.
+That is precisely what happened to me.

-I received a promotional email from Macy’s informing that I can “save 30% now with a Friends and Family promotion.”
-It sounded enticing so, I clicked on the “shop now” button in the email and arrived at Macy’s home page.
-Where my online shopping journey went all wrong is when I filtered down in the side navigation and clicked on “petite tops.”
+I received a promotional email indicating that I can “save 30% now with a Friends and Family promotion.”
+It sounded enticing so I clicked on the “shop now” button in the email and arrived at the retailer’s home page.
+Where user experience went wrong is when I filtered down in the side navigation and clicked on “petite tops.”
 I expected to see a variety of shirts that may fit my body size, but instead, I arrived at a page that displayed an error with no other content.
-I went back a screen and tried again but continued to get the same annoying message saying “Sorry, this page is no longer available.”
-At that point, I left the website and bought from a different online store instead.
-I had no patience for a bad user experience.
-I imagine Macy’s is not only losing me as a customer but other petite shoppers too.
+I tried again and continued to get the same annoying message.
+“Sorry, this page is no longer available.”
+At that point, I lost my patience and abandoned the website.
+I ended up buying the same item from a different online store.

-Macy’s is not the only retailer that fails to quality check and optimize its website.
-Bloomingdales.com is filled with issues too.
-In this case, I was shopping from my iPad device.
-While navigating was easy, the product detail page would not permit me to “add to brown bag” and move ahead in my buying journey.
+This retailer is not the only one that needs website optimization.
+Below is another example filled with user experience challenges too, especially on an iPad device.
+While the site navigation was simple, the product detail page would not permit me to “add to brown bag” and move ahead in my buying journey.
 I attempted to choose my shoe size, but the website would not accept my selection.
 I tried again and again but kept getting an annoying error message asking me to “Please select a size.”

 Since I really wanted the shoe, I decided to turn off my iPad and start over using my desktop computer.
 Fortunately, I had success in choosing the size, but then, I had an issue with picking the color.
 The website said “Black,” but the image of the shoe displayed a brown color.
-I decided to proceed with my transaction knowing Bloomingdales has a great return policy and felt no risk in purchasing, but I was not 100% sure which shoe color would be delivered to me.
+I decided to proceed with my transaction knowing the company has a great return policy and felt no risk in purchasing.
+Yet, I was not 100% sure which shoe color would be delivered to me.
 The experience caused me to second guess my purchase decision.
-While I did not abandon my shopping cart, I bet others leave the website and visit a Bloomingdale’s competitor instead.
+While I did not abandon my shopping cart, I bet others would leave the website due to confusion.

 - Make It Simple To Shop and Buy From ALL Devices.
 Websites must be designed with mobility in mind.
 I should not have had to switch from my Ipad to a Desktop computer to complete my transaction.

 - Design based on UX and CX best practices.
-It is not guesswork.
-There are clear guidelines for creating and optimizing websites, especially with E-Commerce capabilities.
-Be sure your team includes experts to ensure business success.
+No guesswork needed as there’s clear guidelines for creating and optimizing websites, especially with E-Commerce capabilities.
+Be sure to include user experience experts on your team.

 - Make It Easy To Get Help.
-While both companies fail to create flawless user experiences, they do effectively provide online shoppers an easy way to get support.
-I noticed the different options to get help (i.e. calling an 800# and chatting online) at the moment “pain points” arose, which is a smart move and best practice.
+While both retailers in my examples fail to create flawless user experiences, they do effectively provide online shoppers with an easy way to get support.
+Best practices include offering users different options to get help (i.e. calling an 800# and chatting online) at the moment “pain points” occur.